 Of course.

-Our new Horti-Mars 3-channel LED grow light is an all-in-one and spectrum variable fixture.
+Our new 3-channel LED grow light is an all-in-one and spectrum variable fixture.
 No need for an extra 730nm or UV light bars.
-You can adjust the spectrum and light intensity freely by a smart control system.
-Click the video below to check out more details:
+You can adjust the spectrum and light intensity freely with a smart control system.
+Contact us for more info.